Hi there! I’m Carey. Writer and ‘everything elser’ here at Clean Eating with Kids! If I had

 10 11 words to sum up what you will find here they would be: Money Saving, Real Food Eating, Simple Living, Family loving, Mom Stuff.
 OK, 10 Words didn’t quite do it!
 (I had to count too).

-Thanks for actually stopping by this About me Page – I think you are one of the first 🙂 I am super happy to have you here!
+Thanks for actually stopping by this About me Page – I think you are one few who do 🙂 I am super happy to have you here!

 I started Clean Eating with Kids at the end of 2015 for three reasons: